 More easy ways to season ground beef patties

-If you really want to lock in some juicy flavor, check out how to finish hamburgers with a mayo sear.
+If you really want a good burger with surprisingly juicy flavor, check out how to finish hamburgers with a mayo sear.

 Homemade Burger FAQs

 Using this hamburger patty recipe is a good start, because there aren’t a lot of ingredients.
 When you add in other ingredients, you’re adding in other variables to the burgers which can make burger meat fall apart.
 Also, using ground beef that is too lean (95% or above) doesn’t have enough fat content in it to stay together easily.

 No, homemade burgers don’t need eggs to bind them.
 Other ground beef recipes like these low carb meatballs need eggs to help bind the ingredients because they have additional dry ingredients like bread crumbs and onions.
 Using this recipe to make beef burgers does not require any eggs.
 The few ingredients is why this is a very easy burger recipe.